-An amazing forty-nine pieces of writing have been submitted by thirty-five writers to Words into Music, our collaborative project with Orkney Camerata for the George Mackay Brown Centenary.
-Here we have new poems and prose by people in Orkney and far beyond, written in response to the work of George Mackay Brown and the themes of change and continuity that emerge from it.
+Thirty-seven writers contributed fifty-one poems, a haibun and several prose poems to Words into Music, our collaborative project with Orkney Camerata for the George Mackay Brown Centenary.
+Here we have new writing by people in Orkney and far beyond, written in response to the work of George Mackay Brown and the themes of change and continuity that emerge from it.

 To read the poems and prose below, click on the title near the bottom of the image and the page containing the work should appear.
 If you would like to see the full photograph, then click on the image itself.
 Please get in touch if this does not work and we will try to help: email@example.com.